Skip to main content

 Mini Checklist for AI Cost Estimation

-• Identify where retries occur and why.
+• Evaluate where retries happen and why.

-• Save effective prompts as templates.
+• Save successful prompts as templates.

 Summary